quarree100/qScope_doc/source/cspy/01_setup.rst

 #.
 TODO: explain the algorithm: camera looking for darkes pixel group along bar
 #.
 TODO: explain positioning
 #.
 TODO: information is sent to frontend as float and has to be processed there

-TODO: Recommendation: place y-position of slider slightly ABOVE the slid, so you don't try to decode what's on the ceiling and other interferences with people.